You are viewing a story from harrypotterfanfiction.com

 When I finished I took a deep breath and worked up the courage to look at Draco’s face to see his reaction to my words and was cautious when I was met with his emotionless face.
 For an eternity all I could do was look at him while he remained silent and still as a statue.

 Eventually he lowered his eyes and in a voice no more than a whisper finally said, ‘so there’s no hope for me then.’

-He slumped forward in his chair and rested his elbows on his knees, bringing his hands up to his face and started to run his fingers through his hair before pulling back, covering his face with his hands, still pulling on the ends of his hair.
+He slumped forward in his chair and rested his elbows on his knees, bringing his hands up to his face, running his fingers through his hair before pulling back, covering his face with his hands once again; still pulling on the ends of his hair.